 Here are three measurable outcomes that you can monitor and execute against.
 They aren’t comprehensive, but they cover the critical areas that most executives care about.

 It all starts with qualified opportunities.
 That comes from prospects seeing the need to explore new ways of operating and becoming interested in your company’s approach.

 Your prospects need a meaningful business case and value story to make sure your proposals justify an executive decision.
 If you are seeing qualified opportunities stall out, it’s a good indicator that your reps lack the business expertise and financial acumen needed to translate your solutions’ capabilities into outcomes that your customers care about.

 Your reps need to advance opportunities without giving away the value they’ve created.
 In other words, they need to close deals while protecting margins and maximizing the profitability of each deal.

-Executing Against the Most Critical Outcomes
+Executing Against the Most Critical Sales Outcomes

 These three outcomes don’t describe everything that happens in a typical buying journey, but they are critical enough that improving any one of them can significantly impact the profitable business that your team can deliver.

 If your team is struggling to create qualified opportunities, then you need to focus on getting reps to lead with a story about how prospects should change from the status quo.
 It’s only after that commitment to change has been made that they should have a conversation that leads to your unique differentiators.

 If this creates fear and reluctance on the part of your salespeople, you’ll need to focus on developing their ability to tell a differentiated story based on business value, engaging executives with confidence, and motivating them with a compelling executive value proposition.

 Here, declining margins are an indicator that reps are giving away too much value across the entire buying journey.
 Too often, they rely on instincts and a natural desire to please that actually trains prospects to expect more, to expect freebies, and to make you expend a lot of valuable effort before the deal closes.

 Want to learn more about these essential skills areas, and what kind of training program you need to ensure your reps are fluent in them, no matter what selling situation they face?